 This is a disturbing transnational phenomenon, then, and what I like about the Yaeba example is that it’s unfamiliar enough to Americans that we can see it for what it is.
 And, if we can see it for what it is, we can turn our lens onto our own culture and see the things we do in a whole new light.

 This “trend” is definitely not “new”.
 If anything it’s old.
 I actually have (female Japanese) friends who, when asked, told me that that would be a “dead” trend from 10 years ago.
 Whether they are right or not, during my years in Japan I have noticed that there are fewer Yaeba and generally what I would consider “ugly” teeth, and more “straight, picket fence” teeth as more Japanese get their teeth corrected with braces.

-Lori also found some Google Images pictures of men showing off the same look.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+Lori also found some Google Images pictures of men showing off the same look.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.